ai-explorers/chest_x_ray/README.md

 2. Viral vs. Bacterial CNN

 # Disclaimer (!)
-This prototyp must not be used for medical purposes.
+This prototype must not be used for medical purposes.
 The CNNs used here were trained on a very limited data set.
 Please do not claim diagnostic performance of a model without a clinical study.

 ## Frontend Demo
 ![Frontend Demo GIF](./img/frontend_demo.gif)